acohen/howto/_posts/gmail/2015-02-27-delegating.md

 * Confirm and **Send email to grant access**
 * In the **Accounts** settings menu you should see the delegate with a status of Pending

 The delegate will receive a verification email explaining that you've granted access to them.
-It may take up to 30 minutes after the delegate confirms for the status to change from Pending to accepted.
+It may take up to 30 minutes after the delegate confirms for the status to change from Pending to Accepted.

 ### Removing Delegated Access